 - Have you ever been treated for alcoholism?
 What type of treatment did you complete?

 Once a history of Driving Under the Influence is established, be aware the insurance carrier may begin looking for a history of alcohol abuse.

 Why?
 Well, because if you are an alcoholic then your risk of dying prematurely increases significantly.

-If you are submitting to a medical exam, the insurer will look closely at your liver enzymes.
+If you are required to do a medical exam as a part of the application proces, the insurer will look closely at your liver enzymes.

 In addition, the carrier will watch for alcohol markers such as Gamma Glutamyl Transferase (GGT).
 It’s universally understood that normal GGT levels are 2-65 U/L.

 If your results show GGT levels above 65 U/L and you have a DWI, then the insurance company will believe you use alcohol far more than what is considered acceptable.

 To double check their assumptions, the life insurer will then investigate your Carbohydrate Deficient Transferring (CDT) biomarker.
 If the CDT blood work is positive, you will most likely be declined for traditional life insurance.